-Section 230(1) of the Companies Act 2016 provides amongst others, that "the fees" of the directors and "any benefits" payable to the directors of a listed company and its subsidiaries shall be approved at a general meeting.
-In this respect, the Board agreed that the shareholders' approval shall be sought at the 111th AGM on the Directors' remuneration in a resolution as below:-
+Section 230(1) of the Companies Act 2016 provides amongst others, that "the fees" of the directors and "any benefits" payable to the Directors of a listed company shall be approved at a general meeting.
+In this respect, the Board agreed that the shareholders' approval shall be sought at the 112th AGM on the Directors' remuneration in a resolution as below:-

-Resolution 2 on payment of Directors' Fees and benefits payable to the Directors of the Company and its subsidiaries not exceeding RM2,000,000 for the period from 28 May 2022 until the conclusion of the 112th AGM ("Relevant Period").
+Resolution 2 on payment of Directors' Fees and benefits payable to the Directors of the Company not exceeding RM2,000,000 for the period from 25 May 2023 until the conclusion of the 113th AGM ("Relevant Period").

-The payment of the Directors' Fees of RM1,500,000 for the period from 28 May 2022 until the conclusion of the 112th AGM will only be made if the proposed Resolution 2 has been passed at the 111th AGM pursuant to Article 74 of the Company's Constitution and Section 230(1) of the Companies Act 2016.
+The payment of the Directors' Fees of RM1,450,000 for the period from 25 May 2023 until the conclusion of the 113th AGM will only be made if the proposed Resolution 2 has been passed at the 112th AGM pursuant to Article 74 of the Company's Constitution and Section 230(1) of the Companies Act 2016.

-The benefits payable to the Directors of the Company and its subsidiaries comprises the allowances and other emoluments payable to the Directors of the Company and its subsidiaries as follows:-
+The benefits payable to the Directors of the Company comprises the allowances and other emoluments payable to the Directors of the Company as follows:-

 RM

-Independent Non-Executive Directors 250,000
+Independent Non-Executive Directors 314,000

-Non-Independent Non-Executive Directors 250,000
+Non-Independent Non-Executive Directors 236,000

-Total 500,000
+Total 550,000

-Notes:
+Note:

-^{} Inclusive of meeting fees, medical claims, mobile phone bills, professional membership, insurance premium, traveling, training and entertainment.
+Inclusive of meeting fees, medical claims, mobile phone bills, professional membership, insurance premium, traveling, training and entertainment.